Influence of Caste System in Clothing – Ancient India

 BRAHMIN COUNTER REVOLUTION – 187 BC

-Pushyamitra, a Brahmin Mauryan general assassinates the last Mauryan Emperor Brihadratha Maurya to establish Shunga empire whose inscriptions reach as far as Ayodhya.
+Pushyamitra, a Brahmin Mauryan general assassinates the last Mauryan Emperor Brihadratha Maurya to establish Shunga empire whose inscriptions would reach as far as Ayodhya.
 Pushyamitra orchestrated a remarkable Brahminical counter revolution by reestablishing the four-fold Varna system and animal sacrifice Yajnas prohibited by Ashoka.
 Pushyamitra not only revived Brahminical supremacy but also cruelly persecuted Buddhists.
 Vibhasa, a 2nd century Buddhist text, states that Pushyamitra burned Buddhist scriptures, killed Buddhist monks, and destroyed 500 monasteries in and around Kashmir.

 SHUDRAS IN MANUSMRITI